MeGaGiGaGon/ty/docs/reference/rules.md

 * [View source](https://github.com/astral-sh/ruff/blob/main/crates%2Fty_python_semantic%2Fsrc%2Ftypes%2Fdiagnostic.rs#L1250)
 </details>

-## `unresolved-attribute`
+## `undefined-attribute`

 **Default level**: error

 <details>
-<summary>detects references to unresolved attributes</summary>
+<summary>detects references to undefined attributes</summary>

 ### What it does
-Checks for unresolved attributes.
+Checks for undefined attributes.

 ### Why is this bad?
-Accessing an unbound attribute will raise an `AttributeError` at runtime.
+Accessing an undefined attribute will raise an `AttributeError` at runtime.
-An unresolved attribute is not guaranteed to exist from the type alone, so this could also indicate that the object is not of the type that the user expects.
+An undefined attribute is not guaranteed to exist from the type alone, so this could also indicate that the object is not of the type that the user expects.

 ### Examples